Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Conclusions

 \section{Conclusions}

-In the context of Bayesian maximum a posteriori (MAP) state estimation, a greedy noise-robust sensor-selection method is proposed.
-In this framework, high-dimensional data matrix is preprocessed by singular value decomposition to represent itself only with principal modes, thus the coefficients of those modes are estimated from sensor measurements.
-Prior distribution of coefficients are generated by this modal representation, and the truncated high-ordered modes are utilized to construct noise covariance matrix.
-The proposed method determines sensors by maximizing a determinant of the matrix in the MAP estimation operator, which simultaneously minimizes the metric of the expected estimation error.
+In the context of Bayesian maximum a posteriori (MAP) state estimation, a greedy selection method for noise-robust sensors is proposed for the reconstruction of the high-dimensional data.
+The algorithm leverages high-order modes of the singular value decomposition of data, which were ignored in the previous reduced-order sensing framework, for the construction of the noise covariance matrix used as weights in the MAP state estimation.
+Prior distribution of coefficients are also generated from information of the modes.
+The proposed method determines sensors by maximizing the determinant of a matrix in the MAP estimation operator, which simultaneously minimizes a metric of expected estimation error.
+Additionally, the rank-one lemma and a low-rank approximation of the covariance matrix are considered for more efficient implementation.

-After the effects of the proposed selection algorithm and the benefits of the Bayesian estimation are separately discussed, the superiority of the proposed algorithm is shown in the stability and accuracy of the reconstructions.
-Moreover, some improvements are suggested for efficient computation of the spatial correlation matrix by omitting high-ordered modes.
+Our approach was applied to some examples and the reconstruction ability of determined sensors were verified.
+Firstly, we separately confirmed noise-robustness of sensors of the proposed method and benefits of the Bayesian estimation.
+Reproduction results on data matrices showed significant improvement in reconstruction accuracy with reasonable increase in the computational time, compared with that of the previously presented method.

+Future works of interest are including; \begin{itemize} \item To extend the method to nonlinear measurement.
+This method is based on a linear modeling of POD modes, hence it should be extended to more generalized measurement configuration like~\cite{chaturantabut2010nonlinear}. \item To adopt various noise models such as an exponential model from the same reason above. \item To involve dynamics of phenomena into modeling, estimation and sensor selection.
+This should be considered for feedback control.
+Some metrics associated with observability and controllablity were proposed in Ref.~\cite{summers2015submodularity}, and the extension of the present work to these metrics is in our future focus. \end{itemize}